anovakovic01/mainflux/docs/messaging.md

 ```

 To send a message, use `POST` request.
 When posting a message you can pass content type in `Content-Format` option.
-In order to send format you should use `format` query parameter.
-Format can have two possible values: `binary` and
-`text`.
 To subscribe, send `GET` request with Observe option set to 0.
 There are two ways to unsubscribe:
   1) Send `GET` request with Observe option set to 1.
   2) Forget the token and send `RST` message as a response to `CONF` message received by the server.